Western Colorado Rivers, Summer 2019

 Thursday, August 1 to Saturday August 3, 2019

 Fees: The university charges tuition for 3 credits and there are additional fees for carpooling and course expenses.

-How to Register: You can enroll directly after April 2, 2018 by logging in to URSA.
+How to Register: You can enroll directly in early April 2019 by logging in to URSA.
 Enrollment is done on a rolling basis, but keep in mind that there is a limit of 20 students on this trip.
 Once you are enrolled, you will be given a timeline with all of the details.

 If you have any questions, please contact Dr. James Dunn.